 - As a school, we encourage all children to engage with all tasks that are set. - However, we understand that each family is unique and will have their own routines, working patterns and particular needs. - Families are reminded that they are not constricted by the school timetable.
 They may organise their time as they wish according to their circumstances.
-For instance, children may work Mon-Thurs and Saturday, or they may do less work on a Wednesday and double up on Thursday, and so forth.
-It is helpful if families share their plans for children's work patterns with staff wherever possible. - Families will be encouraged to upload work as soon as children have completed it and feedback will be provided ideally on the same day and in the vast majority of cases within 24 hours of completion, except on days where school is shut (e.g. holidays, weekends). - Feedback will include a mixture of celebration of success and constructive guidance as to next steps, appropriate to the child's age and individual needs. - Families will be encouraged to contact staff directly if they are struggling.
+For instance, children may work Mon-Thurs and Saturday, or they may do less work on a Wednesday and double up on Thursday, and so forth. - Families will be encouraged to upload work as soon as children have completed it and feedback will be provided ideally on the same day and in the vast majority of cases within 24 hours of completion, except on days where school is shut (e.g. holidays, weekends). - Feedback will usually include a mixture of celebration of success and constructive guidance as to next steps, appropriate to the child's age and individual needs. - Families will be encouraged to contact staff directly if they are struggling.

-How will you check whether my child is engaging with their work and how will I be informed if there are concerns?
+How will you check whether my child is engaging with their work and how will be informed if there are concerns?